Courses in BCS

 |

 Introduces fundamental principles and techniques from Artificial Intelligence, including heuristic search, automated reasoning, handling uncertainty, and machine learning, to prepare students for advanced AI courses.
 Prerequisites: CSC 172 and MTH 150; CSC 173 STRONGLY Recommended.
-Audits not allowed.
-Open to CSC and DSCC majors only during registration week.

 |